 "Dealing with an infidelity alone is extremely difficult and can lead to more pain in the future," says Thompson.
 If you have the funds, consider reaching out to a mental-health professional.

 3. Ask yourself if the relationship is worth fighting for

-Infidelity isn’t necessarily about a person not loving you and an indiscretion doesn’t necessarily point to a toxic relationship.
-(Although, in some cases—like when your partner gaslights you or otherwise makes you feel responsible for the affair—it absolutely does.)
+Infidelity isn't necessarily about a person not loving you and an indiscretion doesn't necessarily point to a toxic relationship.
+In some cases—like when your partner gaslights you or continuously displays untrustworthy signs—it absolutely does.
 But if you know your partner to be generous, loving, kind, and they seem truly committed to working things out, the relationship could be worth another shot.

 On the flip side, infidelity may be the catalyst that helps you see you and your partner aren't right for each other.
 Again, a therapist can help you navigate this process for yourself.